I’m having trouble aligning my cartridge, why does each tool seem to give a different result?

 Rabbit Holes

-On that note let me leave you with this fact: Out of maybe 1000 or more turntables that I’ve worked on over the years, only a handful came correctly set up, including many straight from stores.
+On that note let me leave you with this fact: Out of maybe 1000 or more turntables that I’ve worked on over the years, only a handful have been correctly set up, including many direct from retailers.
 Every deck that left here however left perfectly set up.
 I don’t mean close or nearly right, I mean spot-on, per the manufacturer’s specifications.
 Very few can make that claim.

 Manufacturer-Specified Alignments